Configuration Guide

 How do I set up modmail?

 First, create a channel for modmail threads, then run /setmodmailchannel to select that channel.
 Finally, enable modmail with /togglemail enabled:true.
 Once enabled, users can DM the bot to create support threads.
+Users in multiple servers will see a dropdown menu to select which server to contact, with the support server always shown first.
 See the Getting Started guide for detailed instructions.

 Can I disable modmail temporarily?